Basically, we will never have an unhappy customer.

-- Please try on the wool -- indoors only, please! -- as soon as you receive it, and please decide for certain whether it fits
+- Please try on the wool -- indoors only, please! -- as soon as you receive it, and please decide for certain whether it fits.
+If the wool goes outdoors at all, it's "used"

-- If it does not fit really well, please return it quickly (ship it back within a week) for refund, exchange, whatever.
-If you keep it more than a couple of weeks, and then decide to return it -- even if you didn't wear it -- we have to treat it as a used garment.
-You'll still get your full refund, but we'll take a hit
+- If it does not fit really well, please let us know right away and we'll send you, usually by email, a return shipping label for whatever carrier is most convenient for you.
+Please return the wool quickly (within a week or so) for refund, exchange, whatever.
+If you keep the wool more than a couple of weeks, even if you didn't wear it, or if you wear the wool outdoors at all, we have to treat it as a used garment.
+You'll still get your full refund, but we'll take a hit for $150 or so

 - If you are highly confident of the fit, then you are good for field testing

-NO-RISK Field Testing: If you are satisfied with the way WeatherWool fits you in your living room, take it out into the field and give it your most severe field tests, for a good while.
+NO-RISK Field Testing: If you are satisfied with the way WeatherWool fits you in your living room, take it out into the field and give it your most severe field tests, for a good while, a year, whatever.
 If you are not satisfied, return the garment for a full refund.
 We can't have unhappy customers.
+And we can't imagine running a clothing company and telling someone who is not satisfied that we won't do a 100% refund.
+Nobody is ever going to be "stuck" with WeatherWool.

 We have made this offer since we started WeatherWool.
 So far, there have been only a few refund requests, and even these were mainly due to sizing and tailoring issues.